-The term of the contract shall be for a period of one year from the Contract Effective Date.
+The term of the contract shall be for a period of one year from date of award specified on the cover page of the contract.

 F.2 OPTION TO EXTEND THE TERM OF THE CONTRACT

 - F.2.1 The District may extend the term of this contract for a period of four (4), one-year option periods or successive fractions thereof, by written notice to the Contractor before the expiration of the contract; provided that the District will give the Contractor preliminary written notice of its intent to extend before the contract expires.
 The preliminary notice does not commit the District to an extension.
 The exercise of this option is subject to the availability of funds at the time of the exercise of this option. - F.2.2 If the District exercises this option, the extended contract shall be considered to include this option provision. - F.2.3 The price for the option period shall be as specified in the Section B of the contract.